ArEnSc/arensc.github.io/_drafts/2019-06-25-lottery-ticket-hypothesis.md

 The purpose of this post is to give you a quick summary and overview of how this algorithm works and perform it in tensorflow.

 Pruning is a technique to reduce the number of parameters in a neural network.
 Reducing the number of parameters in a network reduces the size of the network, because now the network has zeroes or non connections
 This is done by simply setting the value of a weight to 0.0.
 This produces weight matricies that contain 0's.
 This technique produces matricies called sparse matricies.

+Practically:
+This allows us to usually store the model in a compressed form before decompressing it for inference.
+To add value also requires the underlying hardware / framework to have efficient implementation of sparse matrix operations.

 What does this paper contributes to the state of the art of pruning?